 To uncover trends and handle business difficulties, most companies employ Data Mining to extract hidden patterns and information from huge datasets.

 It includes machine learning and statistical analysis in addition to data management activities.
-Organizations may use Data Mining to discover possible customer service issues, enhance lead conversion rates, recognise market trends and estimate product demand, better analyse cybersecurity and other risks, and decrease redundancy, among other things.
+Organizations may use Data Mining and data mining tools to discover possible customer service issues, enhance lead conversion rates, recognize market trends and estimate product demand, better analyze cybersecurity and other risks and decrease redundancy, among other things.

 What is Distributed Data Mining?